mstksg/inCode/copy/entries/advent-com.md

-Once we find this, we can plug into our original form, to find that our final points are, in our un-shifted coordinates, $R + V t$.
+Once we find this, we can plug into our original form, to find that our final points are, in our un-shifted coordinates, $R + V t_f$.
 This is because Galilean transformations leave time unchanged, unlike other frame transformations, like the Lorentz transform.
 However, we have a simpler option: we could just leave our answer in shifted coordinates as well, since we only care about the